Quo Vadis Speech & Debate Club

 Quo Vadis Speech & Debate Club!

 Our annual practice tourney will be held November 15, 2014.
-Tourney details will be available at https://lafayette.homeschooldebate.net/ at a later date.
+Tourney details are available at https://lafayette.homeschooldebate.net/ .

 Our mission statement: Provide an opportunity for students to develop skills in public speaking and debate so that they can communicate effectively in a manner that glorifies God.

 CLUB REGISTRATION IS NOW CLOSED.
 Contact Kelly Bragg with any questions. email@example.com

 REGISTRATION / CLUB INFORMATION (MUST READ BEFORE REGISTERING!)